 Car makers that are implementing circular economy strategies for their products understand that this must be a holistic approach that spans the entire design/build/maintain/disposal product lifecycle.
 Every phase of this lifecycle must be involved, starting with designing for sustainability.
 Next, a manufacturing phase that uses recycled and eco-friendly materials along with re-manufacturing and refurbishing processes.
 The end-result of this holistic lifecycle is a product that at end-of-life becomes the source for materials and components for the next generation of vehicles.

-If you would like to buy this report or obtain information about how to become a client, please Contact Us
+If you would like to speak with the author, please Contact Us